rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 event ValidParentEquippableGroupIdSet(uint64 indexed equippableGroupId, uint64 indexed slotPartId, address parentAddress)
 ```

-Used to notify listeners that the resources belonging to a `equippableGroupId` have beem marked as  equippable into a given slot
+Used to notify listeners that the resources belonging to a `equippableGroupId` have been marked as  equippable into a given slot and parent